tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 Now, one more example: one of Alfred Hitchcock's regular co-writers has described working with him on screenplays.

-He says, "When we came up against a block {and} our discussions became very heated and intense, Hitchcock would suddenly stop and tell a story that had nothing to do with the work at hand.
+He says, "When we came up against a block and our discussions became very heated and intense, Hitchcock would suddenly stop and tell a story that had nothing to do with the work at hand.
 At first, I was almost outraged, and then I discovered that he did this intentionally.
-He mistrusted working under pressure.
+He *mistrusted* working under pressure.
 He would say "We're pressing, we're pressing, we're working too hard.
 Relax, it will come."
 And, says the writer, of course it finally always did.

 ## We need both modes (9:33)

 But let me make one thing quite clear: we need to be in the open mode when we're pondering a problem *but* once we come up with a solution, we must then switch to the closed mode to implement it.
 Because once we've made a decision, we are efficient only if we go through with it decisively, undistracted by doubts about its correctness.

 For example, if you decide to leap a ravine, the moment just before take-off is a bad time to start reviewing alternative strategies.
-When you're attacking a machine gun post you should not make a particular effort to see the funny side of what you are doing.
+When you're attacking a machine-gun post you should not make a particular effort to see the funny side of what you are doing.

 Humor is a natural concomitant in the open mode, but it's a luxury in the closed {mode}.

-No, once we've taken a decision we should narrow our focus while we're implementing it and then after it's been carried out we should once again switch back to the open mode to review the feedback rising from our action, in order to decide whether the course that we have taken is successful or whether we should continue with the next stage of our plan.
+No, once we've taken a decision we should narrow our focus while we're implementing it, and then after it's been carried out we should once again switch back to the open mode to review the feedback rising from our action, in order to decide whether the course that we have taken is successful, or whether we should continue with the next stage of our plan.
 Whether we should create an alternative plan to correct any error we perceive.

 And then back into the closed mode to implement that next stage, and so on.

-In other words to be at our most efficient we need to be able to switch backwards and forwards between the two modes.
+In other words, to be at our *most efficient* we need to be able to switch backwards and forwards between the two modes.

 ## We often get stuck in one mode (11:05)